-(Note comments above about delivery to Levelland's Diamond Ethanol with sale handled through Farmer's Co-op, Levelland.)
-Producers frequently ask if they can contract/sell their grain sorghum directly to any of the four regional ethanol plants (Levelland, Plainview, two in Hereford), all which have used at least some grain sorghum (Diamond Ethanol, Levelland was all sorghum at one time).
-Although these ethanol plants have occasionally bought direct (or more likely accept direct delivery if not buying direct; Diamond does in 2018) farmers should anticipate that each plant works with area grain elevators and brokers to supply sorghum and corn.
+Producers frequently ask if they can contract/sell their grain sorghum directly to any of the regional ethanol plants (Plainview, Hereford), all which have used at least some grain sorghum.
+Although these ethanol plants have occasionally bought direct (or more likely accept direct delivery if not buying direct).
+Farmers should anticipate that each plant works with area grain elevators and brokers to supply sorghum and corn.
 Producers may call the ethanol plants to learn if each plant has partnering elevator/buyers booking grain for future delivery.
 Producers may ask if there are any early delivery pricing incentives (possibly August delivery of new crop).
-Due to the grain sorghum export market to China from the Texas Gulf Coast, sorghum use for ethanol has decreased due to the better export market.